 …. and so on.

 The other issue when comparing hotel schemes is that the points you earn are heavily skewed by bonus promotions which change every quarter.
 I could have done a complex mathematical table to show how much you need to spend in each hotel to get a free night.
-However, realistically, a large percentage of your points will come from the bonus point promotions I list on the Head for Points ‘Hotel Promos’ page.
+However, realistically, a large percentage of your points will come from the bonus point promotions I list on the Head for Points ‘Hotel Offers’ page.

 The list of current bonus promotions may also encourage you to ‘hotel hop’, either between hotels in the same chain or different ones.
 For promos based on stays, you could swap between hotel A and B every night to maximise your stay count.
 This may be worthwhile based on the current promotions, but consider the inconvenience first.

 There is one other issue which rarely comes up in these comparisons.
 Life is short, and it isn’t worth massively inconveniencing yourself purely for the points.
 If you have the choice of spending two weeks in a brand new Holiday Inn or a 20-year old unrefurbished Marriott, you should take the Holiday Inn, irrespective of points or status!
 Unless you were getting back late and leaving early every day, rarely being awake in the room.

 (Despite having large amounts of hotel points, I tend to pay cash when travelling with my family unless the ‘cash to points’ ratio is extreme.
 I don’t like to compromise on location, room size or hotel facilities when we travel together.
 On the other hand, I very rarely pay cash when travelling on my own as the compromises involved are far easier to deal with.)

 My PERSONAL view